2025 MPBL season

-The 2025 MPBL season is the seventh season of the Maharlika Pilipinas Basketball League (MPBL) and its fourth under professional status.
+The 2025 MPBL season was the seventh season of the Maharlika Pilipinas Basketball League (MPBL) and its fourth under professional status.
 The regular season began on March 8, 2025 with the opening ceremony at the Capital Arena in Ilagan, Isabela.
-The season will end in December with the 2025 MPBL finals.
+The season ended on December 16, 2025 with the 2025 MPBL finals between Abra Solid North Weavers and Quezon Huskers.

 This season features 30 teams.
 The league expanded to the Cagayan Valley region for the first time with the addition of the Ilagan Isabela Cowboys.
 Three teams (Basilan Viva Portmasters, Cebu Classic, and Pasig City) made their comebacks.
 This season will also see the introduction of the league's play-in tournament to be held in between the regular season and playoffs.

 The Pampanga Giant Lanterns are two-time defending champions and reigning North Division champions, while the Quezon Huskers are the reigning South Division champions.

-This season also marked the first of what would have been a new two-year title sponsorship deal with gambling company 1xbet.
+This season also marked the first of what would have been a new two-year title sponsorship deal with gambling company 1xBet.
 However, the sponsorship was dropped midway through the season.